mikeAgileClouds/SwarmingClusters/README.md

 The project requires the following team expertise

 Interface developer with Node.js experience

-To build a screen that inputs allows for inputting a dockerfile and the required details to graphically launch and move the containers between a swarm cluster on Ranger and a cluster on Mesosphere DCOS.
+1) To build a screen that allows for inputting a dockerfile
+2) Also inputs the required details to graphically launch and show the movement of containers across a swarm cluster on Ranger and a swarm cluster on Mesosphere DCOS.

 Swarm Expert who can